greatexpectationslabs/workshops/snowflake/snowflake-workshop-edited.md

 2. Click **Snowflake**.

-3. Configure your Data Source connection:
+3. Configure the Snowflake Data Source connection:

     - In the **Data Source name** field, enter a name for the Data Source.
 For example, `GX Workshop Snowflake`.